-Ota Benga was born in 1881 in Central Africa, where he grew strong and keen in the ways of the wilderness.
-The husband of one and the father of two, he returned one day from a successful elephant hunt to find that the camp he called “home” had ceased to exist.
+Ota Benga was born in 1881 in Central Africa as a member of the Mbuti people group, where he grew strong and keen in the ways of the wilderness.
+The husband of one and the father of two, he returned one day from a successful elephant hunt to find that the camp he called home had ceased to exist.
 His wife, children, and friends lay slaughtered, their bodies mutilated in a campaign of terror by the Belgian government’s thugs against “the evolutionary inferior natives.”
 Ota was later captured, taken to a village, and sold into slavery.

 He was first brought to the United States from the Belgian Congo in 1904 by the noted African explorer Samuel Verner, who had bought him at a slave auction.
-At 4'11” tall, weighing a mere 103 pounds, he was often referred to as “the boy.”
+At 4'11", weighing a mere 103 pounds, he was often referred to as “the boy.”
 In reality, he was a son, a husband, and a father.
 Ota was first displayed as an “emblematic savage” in the anthropology wing of the 1904 St. Louis World’s Fair.
-Along with other pygmies, he was studied by scientists to learn how the “barbaric races” compared with intellectually defective Caucasians on intelligence tests and how they responded to things such as pain.1
+Along with other people who were called pygmies, he was studied by scientists to learn how the “barbaric races” compared with intellectually defective Caucasians on intelligence tests and how they responded to things such as pain.1

 The July 23, 1904, Scientific American reported:

 They failed to mention 1902 research by H.H.
-Johnston in the Smithsonian Report that found the pygmies to be a very talented group.
+Johnston in the Smithsonian Report that found these people to be a very talented group.
 When studied in their natural environment, Johnston found that they were experts at mimicry, and they were physically agile, quick, and nimble.
 They were exceptional hunters, with highly developed social skills and structure.
-While outsiders considered them primitive, the pygmies actually held strong monotheistic beliefs about God.
-More recent research has confirmed, “The religion of the Ituri Forest Pygmies is founded on the belief that God possesses the totality of vital force, of which he distributes part to his creatures, an act by which he brings them into existence or perfects them. . . .
-According to a favorite pygmies saying, ‘He who made the light also makes the darkness.’”2 When Verner had visited their African king, “He was met with songs and presents, food and palm wine, drums.
+While outsiders considered them primitive, these people actually held strong monotheistic beliefs about God.
+More recent research has confirmed, “The religion of the Ituri Forest Pygmies3 is founded on the belief that God possesses the totality of vital force, of which he distributes part to his creatures, an act by which he brings them into existence or perfects them. . . .
+According to a favorite pygmies saying, ‘He who made the light also makes the darkness.’”4 When Verner had visited their African king, “He was met with songs and presents, food and palm wine, drums.
 He was carried in a hammock.”

 But the Darwinists failed to take note of any of these things.
-Such observations didn’t fit their preconceived notions of evolution or their view that the pygmies were inferior, sub-human beings.
-When the pygmies were in St. Louis, they were greeted with laughter, staring, poking, and prodding.
+Such observations didn’t fit their preconceived notions of evolution or their view that these particular people groups were inferior, sub-human beings.
+Shamefully, when the Africans were displayed in St. Louis, they were greeted with laughter, staring, poking, and prodding.
 “People came to take their picture and run away . . . some came to fight with them. . . .
 Verner had contracted to bring pygmies safely back to Africa.
 It was often a struggle just to keep them from being torn to pieces at the fair.
 Repeatedly . . . the crowds became agitated and ugly; pushing and grabbing in a frenzied quality.
-Each time Ota and the Batwa were extracted only with difficulty.”3
+Each time Ota and the Batwa5 were extracted only with difficulty.”6

 The exhibit was said to be “exhaustively scientific” in its demonstration of the stages of human evolution.
 Therefore, they required the darkest blacks to be clearly distinguished from the dominant whites.
 Ota’s presence as a member of “the lowest known culture” was meant to be a graphic contrast with the Caucasians, who represented humanity’s “highest culmination.”

-After the fair, Verner took Ota and the other pygmies back to Africa.
-Ota soon remarried, but his second spouse died from a poisonous snakebite.
-He was also ostracized from his own people because of his association with the white people.
+After the fair, Verner took Ota and the other Batwa back to Africa.
+Ota soon remarried, but his second spouse died from a venomous snakebite.
+He was also ostracized from his own people because of his association with the “white” people.
 Back in his homeland, Ota had found himself entirely alone.
-He returned to America with Verner, who said he would return him to Africa on his next trip.
+He returned to America with Verner, who said he would take him home to Africa on his next trip.
 It was not to be.
-Once back in America, Verner tried to sell his animals to zoos and sell the crates of artifacts that he brought back from Africa.
-Verner was also having serious money problems and could not afford to take care of Ota.
+Once back in America, Verner tried to sell the crates of artifacts that he brought back from Africa.
+He had serious money problems and could not afford to take care of Ota.

 There was always a crowd before the cage, most of the time roaring with laughter, and from almost every corner of the garden could be heard the question “Where is the pygmy?”
 The answer was, “In the monkey house.”

-Dr. Hornady was a staunch believer in Darwin’s theory.
+Dr. Hornady was a staunch believer in Darwin’s evolutionary belief.
 The New York Times on September 11, 1906, reported that he had concluded that there was “a close analogy of the African savage to the apes” and that he “maintained a hierarchical view of the races. . . .”

 The media frenzy eventually led to Ota being released from the cage, but the spectacle continued.
-The Times reported on September 18, “There were 40,000 visitors to the park on Sunday.
+The New York Times reported on September 18, “There were 40,000 visitors to the park on Sunday.
 Nearly every man, woman, and child of this crowd made for the monkey house to see the star attraction in the park — a wild man from Africa.
 They chased him about the grounds all day, howling, cheering, and yelling.
 Some of them poked him in the ribs, others tripped him up, all laughed at him.”

 But Ota grew increasingly depressed, hostile, irrational, and forlorn.
 When people spoke to him, they noticed that he had tears in his eyes when he told them he wanted to go home.
 Concluding that he would never be able to return to his native land, on March 20, 1916, Ota pressed a revolver to his chest and sent a bullet through his heart.

-The theory of Darwinian evolution claims that human beings changed “from-molecules-to-man” over millions and millions of years, with one of our intermediate states being that of the apes.
-This theory logically implies that certain “races” are more ape-like than they might be human.
-Ever since the theory of evolution became popular and widespread, Darwinian scientists have been attempting to form continuums that represent the evolution of humanity, with some “races” being placed closer to the apes, while others are placed higher on the evolutionary scale.
+The belief of Darwinian evolution claims that human beings changed “from-molecules-to-man” over millions and millions of years, with one of our intermediate states being that of the apes.
+This belief logically implies that certain “races” are more ape-like than they might be human.
+Ever since the idea of evolution became popular and widespread, Darwinian scientists have been attempting to form continuums that represent the evolution of humanity, with some “races” being placed closer to the apes, while others are placed higher on the evolutionary scale.
 These continuums are formed solely by outward appearances and are still used today to justify racism — even though modern genetics has clearly proven that our differences, few as they might be, are no deeper than the skin.

-On the last page of his book, The Descent of Man, Charles Darwin expressed the opinion that he would rather be descended from a monkey than from a “Savage.”
-In describing those with darker skin, he often used words like “savage,” “low,” and “degraded” to describe American Indians, pygmies, and almost every ethnic group whose physical appearance and culture differed from his own.
-In his work, pygmies have been compared to “lower organisms” and were labeled “the low integrated inhabitants of the Andaman Islands.”6
+On the last page of his book The Descent of Man, Charles Darwin expressed the opinion that he would rather be descended from a monkey than from a “Savage.”
+In describing those with darker skin, he often used words like “savage,” “low,” and “degraded” to describe American Indians, people groups from Africa, and almost every ethnic group whose physical appearance and culture differed from his own.
+In his work, those once called pygmies have been compared to “lower organisms” and were labeled “the low integrated inhabitants of the Andaman Islands.”9

 As the seeds of Darwinism continued to spread in the 1900s, the question being asked was “Who is human and what is not?”
-The answers were often influenced by the current interpretations of Darwinism.7 The widely held view was that blacks evolved from the strong but less intelligent gorillas, the Orientals evolved from the orangutan, and whites evolved from the most intelligent of all primates, the chimpanzees.8 Across the globe, such conclusions were used to justify racism, oppression, and genocide.
+The answers were often influenced by the current interpretations of Darwinism.10 The widely held view was that those referred to as blacks (there are no truly really black or white people) evolved from the strong but less intelligent gorillas, the Orientals evolved from the orangutan, and whites evolved from the most intelligent of all primates, the chimpanzees.11 Across the globe, such conclusions were used to justify racism, oppression, and genocide.

 Within decades, however, evolution would be used as justification for the whites of Europe to turn upon themselves.
 The fruits of Darwinian evolution, from the Nazi conception of racial superiority to its utilization in developing their governmental policy, are well documented.
 The works of J. Bergman in Perspectives on Science and the Christian Faith, June 1992, and March 1993, are just a few examples of vast amounts of material that show the connection between evolutionary thinking and Hitler’s genocidal slaughter of innocent human beings.